-Element Form Eligibility Performance Period Determination Base Salary Cash All executives, up to and including the CEO 1 year Salary benchmarking at market median and individual performance determines pay level.
+Element Form Eligibility Performance Period Determination Base Salary Cash All executives, up to and including the CEO 1 year • Salary benchmarking at market median and individual performance determines pay level.
 Annual Incentive Cash All executives, up to and including the CEO 1 year Various combinations of corporate and business units results, depending on position.
 Individual results.
 Performance relative to key competitors for SVP level and above.
-56

-Mid-Term Incentive Restricted Share Units (RSUs) All executives, up to and including the CEO Typically 3 years, released at end of period • Each RSU entitles the holder to receive one subordinate voting share of Celestica on the release date.
-Initial grant value is based on market median compensation and individual performance.
-Final value is based on the share price at time of release.
+Mid-Term Incentive Restricted Share Units (RSUs) All executives, up to and including the CEO Typically 3 years, released at end of period Each RSU entitles the holder to receive one subordinate voting share of Celestica on the release date.
+Initial grant value is based on market median compensation and individual performance.Final value is based on the share price at time of release.
 Mid-Term Incentive Performance Share Units (PSUs) All executives, up to and including the CEO Typically 3 years, released at end of period • Each PSU entitles the holder to receive one subordinate voting share of Celestica on the release date.
-Initial grant value is based on market median compensation and individual performance.
-Number of shares vested varies based on specific performance measure of return on invested capital in year 3 relative to those of direct electronics manufacturing service competitors and can range from 0 to 200% of grant.
-Final value is based on share price at time of release.
+Initial grant value is based on market median compensation and individual performance. • Number of shares vested varies based on specific performance measure of return on invested capital in year 3 relative to those of direct electronics manufacturing service competitors and can range from 0 to 200% of grant. • Final value is based on share price at time of release.
 Long-Term Incentive Stock Options All executives, up to and including the CEO Vest at a rate of 25% annually over the first four years with a 10-year term Initial grant value is based on market median compensation and individual performance.
 Final value is based on share price at time of exercise relative to the exercise price, which is the market price at the close of business on the day prior to the grant.

-Long-Term Incentive Performance Contingent Stock Options (PCOs) Executive Vice Presidents and the CEO Vest at a rate of 33 /3% annually, subject to a performance multiplier, over the first 3 years and have a 10-year term Initial grant value is based on market median compensation and individual performance.
+Long-Term Incentive Performance Contingent Stock Options (PCOs) S .
+Initial grant value is based on market median compensation and individual performance.
 Number of PCOs that vest varies based on specific performance measure of return on invested capital in year 3 relative to those of direct electronics manufacturing service competitors and can range from 0 to 200% of grant, subject to a "catch up" provision.
 Final value is based on share price at time of exercise relative to the exercise price, which is the market price at the close of business on the day prior to the grant.
-Benefits Health, dental, pension, life insurance and long-term disability programs All employees Ongoing Based on market median in local geography.
+Benefits Health, dental, pension, life insurance and long- term disability programs All employees Ongoing Based on market median in local geography.